JohnRedBeard/hello-world/README.md

 # hello-world
 My first repository

 Hello, I'm Jonas, a 21 years old engineering student.
-My passion is Statistic, and with it I am planning to make a robust project.
+My passion is Statistic and I am planning to make a robust project with it.
-In sum, literature is another thing that I love.
-For me there is nothing more pleasant than a Asimov novel.
-What if, one day, I mix
-Linguistic with Statistic?
-What if I could create a good parse that could understand natural language?
+In addition, literature is another thing that I love.
+What if, one day, I mix Linguistic with Statistic?
+What if I could create a parser that understand natural language?
 Well...
 That's my project.

 Thanks for reading.
 Until next pull request.